 Dr. Li is looking for a position in the pharmaceutical industry.
 Try to recruit this friendly, hard-working, brilliant, and skilled medicinal and synthetic chemist while you can, before one of your competitors steals him away.

-Jimmy Patel is an M.D./Ph.D. student at the Rutgers-New Jersey Medical School.
+Jimmy Patel is an M.D./Ph.D.
+Candidate at the Rutgers-New Jersey Medical School.
 Prior to NJMS, he attended Rutgers New Brunswick and majored in Chemistry and Molecular Biology + Biochemistry.
 He also spent 2 years as an R&D intern at Croda, Inc. He completed his undergraduate thesis on gas phase properties of damaged DNA bases under the direction of Dr. Jeehiun K. Lee.
 During medical school, he was an HHMI summer fellow in Dr. Martin Burke's lab at UIUC, where he began to develop his interest in small molecule chemistry.
 Upon returning to NJ and successfully transitioning into the M.D./Ph.D. program, Jimmy joined the Freundlich group with an interest in broadening his experience in synthesis and developing small molecules against Mtb and other multi-drug resistant bacteria.
 From the medicinal standpoint, Jimmy has published papers concerning skull base surgery, but he is still open-minded about his ultimate career choice.

 In the Freundlich lab, Alex has broadened his experience by becoming an expert at developing and applying machine learning models and other ligand-based techniques to advance Mtb research, as well as projects against the ESKAPE pathogens.
 He has also created several machine learning models to help address key shortcomings in chemical tool discovery and drug development (such as metabolic stability, cytotoxicity, and solubility).
 For a change, Dr. Perryman has also been getting his hands wet--purifying proteins and performing enzyme inhibition assays, to help test his new computational predictions against Mtb targets.

 Progress update on the GO Fight Against Malaria project, June 2015.
 See the first paper that utilized GO FAM data, entitled "A virtual screen discovers novel, fragment-sized inhibitors of Mycobacterium tuberculosis InhA."